Living with Uncertainty Without Anxiety

 Gestalt’s concept of anxiety as conceptualised by Laura Perls

-Staying with the Impasse
+Staying with the impasse

-Supporting the Growing Edge
+Supporting the growing edge

-This reframing can be profound, anxiety isn't pathology to be cured but a developmental signal indicating that confluence is breaking and real contact is becoming possible.
-The therapeutic work provides the support, through breathing, awareness, and relationship, that allows the person to tolerate this transition.
-As support increases, anxiety transforms.
-What was paralysing anxiety becomes manageable discomfort, then curious excitement, then the energised engagement that characterises genuine contact with life.
+The reframe is significant.
+Anxiety, on this view, is a developmental signal indicating that confluence is breaking and real contact is becoming possible.
+The therapeutic work provides the support, through breathing, awareness, and relationship, that allows the person to tolerate the transition.
+As support increases, the quality of the anxiety changes.
+What was paralysing becomes manageable discomfort, then curious excitement, then the energised engagement that comes with full contact.

 Further Reading